How to Apply

 - The proposed research should be in areas related to the DOE mission

 The application is divided into 8 sections.
 Sections 1-6 will be shared with peer reviewers and are requested (not required) as a single file.
 Sections 7-8 will not be shared with peer reviewers and should be saved and emailed as a separate file.
 You may combine Secitions 7 and 8 into a single file if you choose.

 The proposal must contain a coversheet with the following information in the order specified:

 - Primary PI, affiliation, contact information (phone, email)

 - Institutional contact (name, phone, email) for the agent who has the authority to review, negotiate and sign the user agreement on behalf of that institution.
 The person who can commit an organization may be someone in a contracts or procurement department, department head, or grants department.

-- Identification of funding source(s) that supports this research (grant numbers are not required).
-If the funding source is DOE, please specify program office if known.
+- Identification of funding source(s) that supports this research.
+If the funding source is DOE, specify program office and/or program manager if known.

 - If applicable, identify publications from previous ALCC awards.